Volunteer Health, Safety, & Security

 - In order to learn more its policies, Peace Corps has produced Frequently Asked Questions on Safety and Volunteer Support.

 - Each year the Peace Corps Office of Safety and Security issues an Annual Volunteer Safety Report.
-The latest report is for 2009, dated December 2010 (Volume 11).
-Download the 2009 Annual Volunteer Safety Report
+The latest report is for 2011, dated November 2012.

 - Although the Peace Corps is not authorized by law to provide medical care or counseling to Returned Peace Corps Volunteers, all Volunteers who leave Peace Corps service after having been the victims of sexual assault are eligible for counseling under the Federal Employees Compensation Action (FECA), the workman’s compensation program for federal employees, under which Peace Corps Volunteers are covered.
 Peace Corps offers three counseling sessions following sexual assault to serve as a bridge for Volunteers until they can arrange counseling under FECA, with the cost paid by the Peace Corps, not the Volunteer.
 FECA is administered by the Department of Labor.
 Full information on FECA can be found here on the Peace Corps website.